 The research is done in conjunction with the Children’s Oncology Group.
 Click here to read more about how our clinic works with COG.

-To find out about current clinical trials being conducted through our office, please call us at 704-384-1900 or click here.
+To find out about current clinical trials being conducted through our office, please feel free to call us at 704-384-1900.

 Some Common Childhood Cancers

 Leukemia, or cancer of the blood cells, and cancers of the brain are the most common types of childhood cancer, according to U.S. government statistics.

 About 1/3 of childhood cancers are leukemias.
 The most common type of leukemia is acute lymphoblastic leukemia.
 Leukemia develops in the bone marrow.
 Bone marrow produces the blood cells your body needs.
 In children with leukemia, the bone marrow begins to make white blood cells that do not mature correctly, but continue to reproduce even after the body runs out of room for them.
 Click here to learn more about specific types of leukemia, as well as possible courses of treatment.

 A tumor is an abnormal growth of tissue.
 Tumors are not always harmful.
 The most common solid tumors in children are brain tumors (gliomas and medulloblastomas).
 Treatment often includes a combination of surgery, radiation or chemotherapy.
 To learn more about specific types of brain tumors in children, click here.